ozitraveller/live-sdk-OLD/README.md

 ## Cleaning the build folders (dist, log, tmp)
-Clean the build environment: log files in lve-sdk folder, and any files in log, tmp, dist folders
+Clean the build environment: log files in live-sdk folder, and any files in: log, tmp, dist folders

 In a terminal: